takahish/postgres-cstore/README.md

 2  A27T7HVDXA3K2A  1998-04-10              5  0441172717
 3  A27T7HVDXA3K2A  1998-04-10              5  0881036366
 4  A27T7HVDXA3K2A  1998-04-10              5  1559949570

+# Extract data using sql that is written in a template with keyword arguments.
 >>> third_query = ps.make_query_id()
 >>> df = ps.extract_from_template(sql_template="src/dml/find_customer_reviews_template.sql", placeholder={'customer_id': 'A27T7HVDXA3K2A'}, query_id=third_query)
 >>> df